 1] Allow Audio in Sound Properties Settings

 If you see Media Player app error code 0xc00d4e86 on your Windows 11/10 PC, then the first thing you need to do is:

 - Open Windows Settings

 - Under System settings, click on Sound on the right side

 - Next, under General > Audio, if you see Allow, you need to click on it and change it to Disallow.

-- Now try to play the music file again on Media Player app and see.
+- Now try to play the music file again on the Media Player app and see.

 It should work!

-2] Restart Media Player app and your computer
+2] Restart the Media Player app and your computer

-Restart Media Player app and try playing that track.
+Restart the Media Player app and try playing that track.
 If that’s to no avail, restart your computer.
-Restarting your system can close all the applications that could potentially interfere with Media Player app.
+Restarting your system can close all the applications that could potentially interfere with the Media Player app.

 3] Use Windows App Troubleshooter

-If the issue persists, then it is time to deploy Windows App Troubleshooter.
+If the issue persists, it is time to deploy Windows App Troubleshooter.
 It’s a built-in program that can help you fix the Media Player app.
-You can use it in Windows 11/10.
+You can use it on Windows 11/10.